AlvinWanjohi/javascript-toy-problems/README.md

-# JavaScript Toy Problems
+# Toy Problems Solutions

-## Description
-This repository contains solutions to three JavaScript toy problems: a Student Grade Generator, a Speed Detector, and a Net Salary Calculator.
+This repository contains JavaScript solutions for three toy problems.

 ## Challenges

-1. **Student Grade Generator**: Generates a grade based on student marks input (0-100).
+### Challenge 1: Student Grade Generator
+A program that takes student marks as input and outputs the corresponding grade.

+**Usage:**
+1. Open `studentGradeGenerator.js`.
+2. Enter student marks when prompted.

+### Challenge 2: Speed Detector
-2. **Speed Detector**: Calculates demerit points based on car speed input.
+A program that checks the speed of a car and calculates demerit points based on the speed limit.

+**Usage:**
+1. Open `speedDetector.js`.
+2. Enter the speed of the car when prompted.

+### Challenge 3: Net Salary Calculator
-3. **Net Salary Calculator**: Computes the net salary based on basic salary and benefits.
+A program to calculate the net salary based on basic salary and benefits.

+**Usage:**
+1. Open `netSalaryCalculator.js`.
+2. Enter basic salary and benefits when prompted.

-## Project Setup
+## Installation

-To run the solutions:
-1. Clone the repository to your local machine.
+Clone the repository and open the JavaScript files in your preferred environment to run the examples.
-2. Open each JavaScript file in your browser's console or run it in a Node.js environment.
-3. Follow the prompts to input data.

-## Author
-Your Name  Alvin Wanjohi

 ## License

 This project is licensed under the MIT License.